Bad Data and Deception: The American Petroleum Institute Pivots on Methane

 Even if we take the government data at face value, a different story emerges when we look at what really matters to whether the industry has its foot on or off of the climate change pedal; total emissions of methane.
 The fact is methane emissions from the oil and gas sector have been rising since 2016.
 In 2019, emissions were more than 5% up in the government data.

 The reality is likely a lot worse.
-While the U.S. EPA data has the sector’s methane emissions at nearly 7.9 million metric tons in 2019, the International Energy Agency puts them 50% higher at nearly 12 million tons in 2020, a figure it says is down around 10% from 2019 levels due to lower production.
+While the U.S. EPA data has the sector’s methane emissions at nearly 7.9 million metric tons in 2019, the International Energy Agency estimates them over 45% higher at 11.5 million tons in 2019, a figure that rose slightly in 2020 despite well shut-ins and lower production.
 And just this week, Environmental Defense Fund, which has led a nationwide effort to expose the real level of oil and gas industry methane leaks, estimates the industry’s methane emissions at more than double the EPA’s inventory.

 The fact is, as one of the latest peer-reviewed studies clearly shows, methane emissions only go down when production goes down.
 And that is exactly what needs to happen if we are to maintain a safe climate.